WebReflection/wicked-elements/README.md

 ## Examples

-Following some basic component example to better understand few use cases.
+Beside checking a [basic counter](https://codepen.io/WebReflection/pen/JjdYyxj) as playground, you can read some other basic component example to better understand some use case.

 ### A Component that can disable itself